 Säppi lighthouse island holds thousands of stories.
 Some of them are proved to be true, but some of them remain mysteries.
 Stories that every lighthouse visitor will remember months after their trip, pondering was there a seed of truth behind the legend.

 The common belief is that Säppi Lighthouse inherited its name from Sibbe, a person who once lived on the island.
 There’s a good chance this legend is true, as over the years Säppi Island has been referred as Säbben, Säbbeskär, Sebbskär and Säbbskär, among many others.
 We have an expression in the Finnish language that goes: ‘A beloved child has many names’.
-It seems to apply also with Säppi lighthouse island.
+It seems to apply also to Säppi lighthouse island.

 Thanks to its shape, Säppi Island is often referred also as ‘The Iceland of Finland’.